op01/laravel-couchdb/README.md

 # laravel-couchdb

-CouchDB database driver for Laravel 5.5+
+CouchDB database driver for Laravel 5.5+ and maybe 5.8?

 ## Dependencies